racket/racket/racket/src/zuo/README.md

 configuration.

 The Zuo executable runs only modules.
 If you run Zuo with no command-line arguments, then it loads `main.zuo`.
+Use the `-c` flag to provide module text as an argument.
 Otherwise, the first argument to Zuo is a file to run or a directory containing a `main.zuo` to run, and additional arguments are delivered to that Zuo program via the `runtime-env` procedure.
 Running the command